3 UCLA basketball players leave China after shoplifting allegations

 Story highlights

-- The players are due to speak to reporters on Wednesday morning at UCLA
+- Players are due to speak to reporters on Wednesday morning at UCLA

 - The Pac-12 Conference commissioner did not say how the case was "resolved"

-(CNN)Three UCLA basketball players accused of shoplifting in China last week were flying back to Los Angeles on Tuesday, the commissioner of the Pacific-12 athletic conference said, hours after US President Donald Trump said he asked his Chinese counterpart to help in the case.
+(CNN)Three UCLA basketball players accused of shoplifting in China last week were flying back to Los Angeles on Tuesday, the commissioner of the Pacific-12 athletic conference said.

+US President Donald Trump said he asked his Chinese counterpart to help in the case.

-The three freshmen -- LiAngelo Ball, Cody Riley and Jalen Hill -- were allowed to leave China on the US-bound flight after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pac-12 Conference, of which UCLA is a member.
+The three freshmen -- LiAngelo Ball, Cody Riley and Jalen Hill -- were allowed to leave after the situation was "resolved to the satisfaction of the Chinese authorities," said Larry Scott, commissioner of the Pac-12 Conference, of which UCLA is a member.

 "We are all very pleased that these young men have been allowed to return home to their families and university," Scott said in a news release

-The three were arrested last week while their team was in the Chinese city of Hangzhou ahead of the squad's season opener in Shanghai.
+The three were arrested last week while their team was in the city of Hangzhou ahead of the squad's season opener in Shanghai.
 They were questioned on suspicion of stealing sunglasses from a Louis Vuitton store near their hotel.

 The trio stayed at the hotel, reportedly awaiting next steps in their case, while their teammates went to Shanghai, where UCLA defeated Georgia Tech 63-60 on Saturday.
-The three also remained in China as their team returned to the United States over the weekend.
+The three stayed in China as their team returned to the United States over the weekend.

+They were due to arrive in Los Angeles about 5 p.m.
+PT (8 p.m.
+ET) Tuesday.

+The players will exit from customs just like any other citizens and "no special accommodations are being made for the returning UCLA basketball players," Los Angeles airport police spokesman Rob Pedregon said.

 Scott did not say how the case was resolved; a conviction of grand larceny in China could result in years of prison.
 But Trump said Tuesday that he had asked Chinese President Xi Jinping to help.